Free July Unit Studies and Lessons

 International Chess Day (July 20th)

-International Chess Day commemorates the day the International Chess Federation was founded, on July 20, 1924.
+International Chess Day commemorates the founding of the International Chess Federation on July 20, 1924.
 Chess lovers worldwide gather to play and celebrate their favorite game on this day each year.

 - ChessKid– chess learning platform